Luzerne County Courthouse Earns John Canning & Co. a 2018 Trumbauer Award

-Every bit of the Canning Co. team’s knowledge and skill were essential to the success of this project – from historic research to on-site observations to scientific testing.
+Every bit of the John Canning & Co. team’s knowledge and skill were essential to the success of this project – from historic research to on-site observations to scientific testing.
 Every surface from dome to first-floor threshold was examined, documented, conserved and restored.

 Decorative finishes of gold leaf and glazes, stencil patterns, simulated mosaic backgrounds, allegorical and historical figures and symbols meaningful to Wilkes-Barre area history are once again living in splendid harmony in the iconic Luzerne County Courthouse.